Utah Dethrones Georgia: Eduventures 2018 College Football Student Success Ratings

 It’s officially crunch time for college football!
 Players and coaches are buckling down to get the best performances they can as they head into the heart of the season.
-Teams must brush off early losses or lackluster performance to have a chance at the playoffs.
+Teams must brush off early losses or lackluster performances to have a chance at the playoffs.

 This past week, the NCAA Selection Committee revealed its initial playoff ranking on the top 25 teams it thinks have a shot at the title.
 That means it’s time for Eduventures to give you a peek into our forthcoming 2019 Student Success Ratings to see which of these top-ranked, football-playing institutions are also giving their students a better shot at success beyond the field of play.